 And with remote work on the rise, next year looks set for dramatic increases in cloud-based monitoring across the board.

-They are going out of their way to find brands that speak to them and are no longer satisfied with the faceless breadth of products offered to them by retailers.
+The underlying catalyst for change this year will be that consumers are consciously looking for products and services with a more personal touch.
+They are going out of their way to find brands that speak to them and are no longer satisfied with the faceless breadth of products offered by retailers.

 This is causing a knock-on effect in marketing, sales channels and even the software that manufacturers are using.

-Small manufacturers will be looking to find software that can meet their new needs now that they are delivering and dealing directly with consumers.
+Modern manufacturers will be looking to find software that can meet their new needs now that they are delivering and dealing directly with consumers.